Campaign Against Vehicles Launches - UrduPoint

 National Highways and Motorway Police (NH&MP) Sukkur on Monday launched a campaign against vehicles using blue lights and un-authorized green number plates on national highways

-SUKKUR, (UrduPoint / Pakistan Point News - 14th Feb, 2022 ) ::National Highways and Motorway Police (NH&MP) Sukkur on Monday launched a campaign against vehicles using blue lights and un-authorized green number plates on national highways.
+SUKKUR, Feb 14 (UrduPoint / Pakistan Point News - 16th Feb, 2022 ) :National Highways and Motorway Police (NH&MP) Sukkur on Monday launched a campaign against vehicles using blue lights and un-authorized green number plates on national highways.

-During a visit on national highways, Sukkur NH&MP SP, Javed Iqbal Chadhar said that unauthorized and illegal use of blue revolving lights were causing a security risk to which a campaign had been launched against the violators without any discrimination.
+During a visit to national highways, Sukkur NH&MP SP, Javed Iqbal Chadhar said that unauthorized and illegal use of blue revolving lights were causing a security risk and a campaign had been launched against the violators without any discrimination.